3 Practical Reasons Why You Should Keep a Productivity Journal

 By using this technique, you can evaluate productivity tools, resources, and materials side by side.

-For instance, you could identify which project planning programs worked well under certain circumstances, and which ones horribly failed.
+For instance, you could identify which project planning programs worked well under certain circumstances.

 You could rank all the productivity to-do apps you’ve used over the past few years.

-Why not decide which apps are best for personal or work use?
+Why not decide which apps are best for work or personal use?

 How about grading apps on their ease of use, practicality, and overall effectiveness?

-When your productivity efforts and results are accurately captured, you can take targeted steps to make improvements to your daily routine.
+Fortunately, when your productivity efforts are accurately captured, you can take targeted steps to make improvements to your daily routine both now, and in future.

 5 Unexpected Things You Need to Organize a Work Notebook Mockup